aaryankumar19/internet-login-page/readme.md

 ---

 ⚠️ **Note** :
-This is a personal project built for ease login using the LPU's Captive Portal.
+This is a personal project built for ease login on the LPU's Internet Captive Portal.
 It is not affiliated with or endorsed by Lovely Professional University or the 24Online service.

 **Just trying to save a few clicks 🙃**